 Look for a poster like this one at a printer near you!

-Copy and Scan to Email/Google Drive/PDF on the MFDs
+Copy and Scan to Email/PDF on the MFDs

-Large Multi-Function Devices (aka MFDs) can be used for copying and scanning to PDF/email and now Google Drive.
+Large Multi-Function Devices (aka MFDs) can be used for copying and scanning to email/PDF.
 Copying will still be deducted from your PaperCut balance.

 Copy/Scan MFDs can be found in